zulip/zulip/docs/development/setup-advanced.md

 git remote add -f upstream https://github.com/zulip/zulip.git
 ```

-If you'd like to install a Zulip development environment on a computer
-that's already running Ubuntu 16.04 Xenial, Ubuntu 14.04 Trusty, or
-Debian 9 Stretch, you can do that by just running:

 ```
 # From a clone of zulip.git
 ./tools/provision
 source /srv/zulip-py3-venv/bin/activate
 ./tools/run-dev.py  # starts the development server
 ```

-Note that there is no supported uninstallation process without Vagrant
-(with Vagrant, you can just do `vagrant destroy` to clean up the
-development environment).

 Once you've done the above setup, you can pick up the [documentation
 on using the Zulip development